 And that’s why they purposefully include typos and other content inaccuracies in their phishing email and text message campaigns.

-The security community has publicly laughed at so many phishing attempts riddled with bad grammar and spelling.
+The security community has publicly laughed at so many phishing messages riddled with bad grammar and spelling.
 And even folks with a keen eye for copy have joined in on the laughter.
 Threat actors know that targeting these people with their phishing attacks is a waste of time.
 These savvy users are too busy laughing over poor spelling and grammar.

 Instead, hackers set their sights on more gullible people prone to overlooking those mistakes and reacting to an urgent request.